n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/standalone-multi.md

 There are two possible setups when building a node:

-* One node is one npm package
+* One node in one npm package
 * More than one node in a single npm package